dimforge/ncollide/docs/collision_detection_pipeline.md

 Here, the cube is falling toward the plane.
 When a contact is detected, the cube is penetrating the plane and the physics engine will try to correct this situation by applying a force to the contact point.
-This forces the object to (unrealistically) rotate, moving the contact point to the over side.
-This alternation between two contact points due to unwanted rotations makes the simulation instable and unrealistic.
+This makes the object rotate unrealistically, moving the contact point to the over side.
+This alternation between two contact points due to unwanted rotations makes the simulation unstable and unrealistic.
 That is why **ncollide** provides contact determination algorithms wrappers that can generate a full contact manifold either incrementally or in a single shot.